 2. SCHEDULE OF NET PENSION LIABILITY AND SCHEDULE OF CONTRIBUTIONS -FLORIDA RETIREMENT SYSTEM PENSION PLAN

 Changes of Assumptions.
-The long-term expected rate of return remained 6.8 percent, and the active member mortality assumption was updated.
+The long-term expected rate of return was decreased from 6.8 percent to 6.7 percent.

 3. SCHEDULE OF NET PENSION LIABILITY AND SCHEDULE OF CONTRIBUTIONS -HEALTH INSURANCE SUBSIDY PENSION PLAN